azurecrystalz/azurecrystalz.github.io/source/_posts/bon-appetit.md

 {% endbubble %}

 {% bubble Niki %}
-  <th>*(I just kept Nee-san in the dark for a while and in the end the only thing I could think of was cooking...to be fair I **did** try to think of something apart from cooking, but I all I could come up with was mahjong and pachinko with Rinne-kun!)*</th>
+  <th>*(I just kept Nee-san in the dark for a while, and in the end the only thing I could think of was cooking...
+To be fair I **did** try to think of something apart from cooking, but all I could come up with was playing mahjong and pachinko with Rinne-kun!)*</th>
 {% endbubble %}

 {% bubble Niki %}